deconstructedAdron/deconstructed/ws/contents/articles/api-docs/index.md

 ### /identities/

-The convergence end point provides rolled up information for the number of convergences that have occurred in the last 5 days.
+The identities end point provides rolled up information for the device(s) that are converged into an identifying model of data.
 An example of curling this path include:

     curl -X http://api.deconstructed.io/identities/?access_token=123456789